 “The ship owner, having seen an early sketch, challenged us to present some realistic ideas for a vessel with a backward-sloping bow.
 ‘This instigated a dedicated effort from design experts in ULSTEIN and some other players’.
 Bourbon Offshore Norway was convinced by the bow design that came about from this exchange of ideas, because the bow would eliminate slamming, keep up speed in head sea and protect the fore-deck area from green sea and spray, while simultaneously improving comfort and rest for crews in transit.”

 The 'Bourbon Orca' was delivered in 2006.
 The first vessel feedback came from the steward: “I don’t have to ask the Captain to reduce speed while I’m preparing dinner.
 The casseroles stay put.”
 The next feedback was from the Captain: "We're surfing on top of the waves".

 Today, Tore Ulstein is deputy CEO in Ulstein Group, and responsible for markets and innovation:

 “Innovation is a key strategy in Ulstein Group.
 Thinking outside the box and challenging accepted thinking is what drives our development.
 A challenge we all face is facilitating step change, often called disruptive innovation.
 Time is often a bottleneck when it comes to focusing on innovative work in good times.
 In one way, tough times are good for business, as it allows room for creativity.
-The maritime industry is cyclical, and parts of the industry are now suffering a major downturn.
-This can be an opportunity, and ULSTEIN is committed to bring forward new ideas, solutions and products in the time to come.”
+The maritime industry is cyclical, with upturns and downturns.
+This can be an opportunity, and Ulstein is committed to bring forward new ideas, solutions and products to the market.”